Lotarius/Test/README.md

 ## Getting started with Puppeteer

-For a quick check of Puppeteer, download the TestCheckOut script and place it in
+For a quick check of Puppeteer, download the "TestCheckOut" script and place it in
 ```bash
 cd C:\Program Files\nodejs
 ```